 Many factors can contribute to hair disorders.
 Alopecia, or hair loss, may be caused by medical conditions such as lupus, thyroid disorder, protein or iron deficiencies, or hormonal imbalances.
-Hirsutism -- abnormal hair growth in women (such as a beard or chest hair) -- may be caused by ovarian, adrenal, thyroid or pituitary conditions.
-Identifying the cause, and treating the condition are our goal.
+Hirsutism -- abnormal hair growth in women (such as a beard or chest hair) -- may be caused by ovarian, adrenal, thyroid, or pituitary conditions.
+Identifying the cause and treating the condition are our goals.

 We work with people who have the most complicated cases of hair loss and hair overgrowth, as well as people who experience chemotherapy-related hair loss.
-Our experienced dermatologists are also dedicated researchers of hair disorders and continually test new therapies through our clinical trials.
+Our experienced dermatologists are also dedicated researchers who continually test new therapies for hair disorders through our clinical trials.

 Your doctor may diagnose your hair disorder by looking at your scalp and asking questions about your symptoms and medical history.

 Blood tests help determine if your hair disorder is caused by an underlying medical problem.
 The results may pinpoint the cause of your condition and help your dermatologist develop the most appropriate treatment strategy.

 A few hairs are taken from the affected area and viewed under a microscope.

 A small piece of skin is removed from the scalp and viewed under a microscope.

 In addition, Duke University Hospital is proud to be named the best hospital in North Carolina, and nationally ranked in 10 adult and 9 pediatric specialties by U.S. News & World Report for 2019–2020.